Sarenaoberoi/AgentBasedModeling/project1.md

 <img width="860" alt="Screen Shot 2020-09-14 at 1 31 14 PM" src="https://user-images.githubusercontent.com/60228365/93118928-00a83000-f68f-11ea-85ce-eb2a89b22891.png">

+In the plot above, we see a the roads and pharmacies (represented by the same colors mentioned before), along with population densities.
+The yellow color represents low population densities, while the orchid (purple) color represents high population densities.
+This plot is a very good representation of how individuals are able to get to health care facilities using road networks.
+Looking at the plot, we can also see that the pharmacies are more commonly located in areas with high population densities.

 ### Stretch Goal!

 <img width="280" alt="Screen Shot 2020-09-14 at 11 41 39 AM" src="https://user-images.githubusercontent.com/60228365/93117316-a8702e80-f68c-11ea-83ad-f056159909f9.png">

+This stretch goal was a very fun exercise.
+It was interesting to see my area in a 3-dimensional plot.
+Looking at the graph below, we also see that